RosieTrainor/BookShelf/README.md

 #### HTML

 I used the W3C HTML Validator.
-Most pages had no errors, but my add_review page had an error where a form element was within a p element which is invalid HTML.
+Most pages had no errors, but my add_review page had an error where a form element was within a p element, which is invalid in HTML.
 I changed the p to a div and this resolved the issue.

 ![HTML Validation](documentation/HTML-validation.png)

-There are some errors generated from Django-allauth's form field element template, within the signup.html page.
+There are some errors generated from Django-allauth's form field element template, within the 'signup.html' page.
-Although I had customised the signup.html template, the errors originate from django-allauth's elements HTML code, not any written by me.
+Although I had customised the 'signup.html' template, the errors originate from django-allauth's elements HTML code, not any written by me.
 As this issue comes from third-party code, addressing it falls outside the scope of this project.

 <details>
 <summary>Allauth Template Errors</summary>